MazenYcode/YAM/README.md

 YAM is a WordPress project consisting of a **custom theme** and **separate plugins**, developed to showcase modern WordPress development with React (Gutenberg), PHP, JavaScript, and Tailwind CSS.

-The design was initially **inspired by a template from TemplateMo**, but the entire codebase (theme and plugins) has been **rebuilt from scratch**, ensuring full flexibility and performance.
+The design was initially **inspired by a template from TemplateMo**.
+The original design only provided static **HTML/CSS/JavaScript** files.
+I used the design as inspiration, but the entire project was **rebuilt from scratch** as a WordPress theme and plugin system, written in **PHP, React, and TailwindCSS**.

+This transformation makes the site fully dynamic, allowing the admin to manage galleries, texts, and content directly from the WordPress dashboard.

 ---

+## Live Demo

+You can view the live website here: [YAM Project](https://yam.mazenaldebeat.com)

 ## 📂 Project Structure